Elektrobit/cominit/README.md

 rdinit=/path/to/cominit [OTHER_KERNEL_PARAMETERS] -- [COMINIT_ARGV1] [COMINIT_ARGV2] [...]
 ```

-`cominit` currently either looks at its last argument (`argv[argc - 1]`) for the location of
+`cominit` currently looks for an argument `root` or `cominit.rootfs` in its argument vector for the location of
+the rootfs. `cominit` will mount and switch into the value of this argument (e.g. `root=/dev/sdxy`).
-the rootfs to mount and switch into.
-All other settings are read from the partition's metadata.
+All other settings concerning the rootfs are read from the partition's metadata.

 If the rootfs is not immediately available or accessible, cominit will wait a pre-set interval and try again for a
 pre-set number of times.
 These values are currently set via preprocessor defines but need to made configurable in a